ShashwatShukla15/46_optimization/README.md

 # 46 Optimization Code

 This project implements an optimization algorithm for determining the best scoring region based on input data representing crystals and voids.
-The program processes input data from a file, calculates a score, and outputs the optimized region and its edges.
+The program processes input data from a file, calculates a score, and outputs the optimized region and its edges, utilising 2-dimensional coordinate compression and 2-dimensional Kadane's algorithm.

 ## Table of Contents